CocoaPods/guides.cocoapods.org/source/contributing/contribute-to-cocoapods.html.md

 - **Quick:** These are small issues, that should be able to be fixed quickly.
 Normally these issues don't stay around for very long.
 - **To check:** These issues may not be reproduceable, or have not been vetted by a team member.
 - **Workaround known:** These issues have had their solutions discussed, but have yet to be implemented.
+- **Easy First Step** These issues are great issues to get started with.
+They tend to stick around for a while.
+We want people to feel like there's always somewhere you can start.

 ####Making the Pull Request